jguthrie100/jingle-demo/README.md

 # Role Management Implementation

-I would create a repository containing containing different Roles, with either a one-to-many relationship with Users, or a many-to-many relationship (using a _middleman_, join table).
-One User could then have many roles.
+I would create a repository containing containing different Roles, with either a one-to-many relationship with Users, or a many-to-many relationship (using a _middleman_ join table, allowing a user to have many roles.)
 Each Role class could contain a list of methods which the User is permitted to do.

 Roles could then inherit from each other, so a ```Guest``` role would have a certain subset of permitted operations. ```Member``` could then inherit all the methods from ```Guest``` and implement a further set of methods. ```Admin``` could then inherit all the methods from from ```Member``` and so on.